citp/privacy-policy-historical/t/th/the/thestar.com.my.md

-> *The following text is extracted and transformed from the thestar.com.my privacy policy that was archived on 2014-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141230044851id_/http%3A//www.thestar.com.my/Privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thestar.com.my privacy policy that was archived on 2015-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150626183111id_/http%3A//www.thestar.com.my/Privacy) for the most accurate reproduction.*

 # Privacy Policy | The Star Online

-Star Publications (Malaysia) Berhad (Co.
-No. 10894-D) respects the privacy of individuals with regard to personal data and is committed to protecting the privacy of our users, and strives to provide a safe, secure user experience.
+Star Media Group Berhad (ROC 10894D) (Formerly known as Star Publications (Malaysia) Berhad) respects the privacy of individuals with regard to personal data and is committed to protecting the privacy of our users, and strives to provide a safe, secure user experience.
 This privacy policy is formulated in accordance with the Personal Data Protection Act 2010 ("Act"), which describes how your information is collected and used and your choices with respect to your Personal Data.
 The following discloses our information gathering and dissemination practices for this website, The Star Online.

 * ## Information collected by The Star Online